MarekBykowski/yocto-ci-manifest/README.md

 ## Run `Yocto-CI` `testimage` tests

+**Producing Yocto artifacts (steps above) is a one-shot event.** No need to rerun them unless the source code gets changed there that you want to get pulled in.

 Each time you log out/in to `GNR` you have to source your Yocto/Yocto-CI env. for the machine you are looking for

 ```